cainmagi/Dockerfiles/dockerlist.md

 ##### Authorization

-If you want to authorize (or de-authorize) MATLAB by an individual license, just clicking the "Activate" ("Deactivate") button is OK.
+If you want to authorize (or de-authorize) MATLAB by an individual license, just click the "Activate" ("Deactivate") button is OK.
 Remember to configure the licensed user as `xubuntu`.

 |  MATLAB R2020a Authorization  |
 | :---------------------------: |